Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

 desc: Allow browser clients to call gRPC services.
 description: |
-  A Kong plugin to allow access to a gRPC service via the gRPC-Web protocol.
+  A Kong plugin to allow access to a gRPC service via the [gRPC-Web protocol].
-  Primarily, this means JS browser apps using the gRPC-Web library.
+  Primarily, this means JS browser apps using the [gRPC-Web] library.

 source_url: https://github.com/Kong/kong-plugin-grpc-web